RileyBossi/RileyBossi/README.md

 TryHackMe SOC Level 1
 TryHackMe SOC Level 2 (In Progress, aiming for August completion)
 ## Projects
-TryHackMe Labs
+# TryHackMe Labs
-SOC Siulator, vuild on this with the additon of what you learn from SOC level 1 At Home Lab
+Through TryHackMe Labs, I learned the essential skills and tools needed to be successful as a level 1 SOC analyst.
+I read about tools including Autopsy, Splunk, Wireshark, TCP dump,
+# At Home Lab
 Configured a segmented lab using **pfSense**, **Kali Linux**, and **Windows VMs** to practice:
 - Firewall rules
 - VLAN isolation
 - IDS/IPS configuration
 - Nmap scanning and packet analysis

-## Technical Skills